 Intent to Submit Form

-Schools interested in having team submissisons are encouraged, but not required, to fill out an intent to submit form, by February 28, 2020.
+Schools interested in having team submissions are encouraged, but not required, to fill out an intent to submit form, by January 31, 2021.

 Competition Rules and Preliminary Information